MicrosoftDocs/Viva/Viva/skills/manage-skills-library.md

 > - A minimum of 20 skills are required to import custom skills.
 Each file must be under 100mb.
 > - The following characters cannot be used as a prefix in any imported field '+', '-', '@', '=', '\t', '\r'
 > - Name.en_US must map to SkillName filed in mapping file
 > - JobTitle should match user profile job titles in Microsoft Entra ID (formerly AAD) or Organizational Data in Microsoft 365.
 If your organization does not have fresh and complete data in this field for users, please update the system with the latest, either through Microsoft Entra ID or Organizational Data in Microsoft 365.
 The more accurately a title reflects a person's job, the more accurate skill suggestions will be.
+> - When saving CSV files for custom imports, ensure you use the comma `,` as the delimiter (CSV comma delimited).
+Your system may default do a different separator.
+In European countries, for example, it's often set to a semicolon `;`.
+> - Delete any "%20" strings that are present in your pasted filepaths.

 ### Export custom import